-Joanna Burger Ph.D.Rutgers University, School of Arts and SciencesEOHSI – Environmental Epidemiology and Statistics
+Joanna Burger Ph.D.Rutgers University – School of Arts and SciencesEOHSI – Exposure Science and Epidemiology

 Main research interests are behavior and ecology of communities, behavioral eco-toxicology, ecological risk, environmental monitoring and assessment, human health effects of fish consumption, ecological implications of environmental justice, ecological impacts of energy alternatives, and stakeholder involvement in environmental decisions.
 My research involves understanding the effects and interactions of animals and people with respect to environmental degradation, chemical and radionuclide contamination, habitat destruction, and the disproportionate burden on some populations.
 One focus is on the levels and effects of pollutants on eco-receptors and on humans, especially from mercury in fish.
 This involves not only examining levels of contaminants, but assessing consumption patterns, perceptions of the public, and management of those risks.